morcen/redo/README.md

 | **Routine Automation** | ✅ Set once, works forever | ❌ Constant manual management |
 | **Progress Visualization** | ✅ Smart completion tracking | ❌ Basic checkboxes |

-**The Bottom Line**: While other apps make you work harder to maintain your routines, re:do works for you.
+**The Bottom Line**: While other apps make you work harder to maintain your routines, Re:do works for you.
 It's the difference between manually watering each plant every day vs. having an intelligent irrigation system.

 ## 🤝 Contributing